Inquiry Reply for Bookable Quote Template & Trigger

 You may have wondered about a few things as we walked through the template and trigger configuration above.

-For instance, what if the guest sent in an "available and quotable" request but also included a comment or question to which they want to know the answer before they book?
-Sending a message without acknowledging their comment might sound confusing, cold and unprofessional.
+For instance, what if the guest submitted an "available and quotable" request but also included a comment or question they want answered before they book?
+Sending a message without acknowledging their comment might sound confusing, cold, and unprofessional.

 Or, what if it's daytime and you have time to respond versus nighttime when you can't?
 How does that change what you want to send?